KingShark1/skill-embedding-design-space/README.md

 **Pre-training (Low-Level Policy)**
 A skill-conditioned policy π(a|s, z) is trained to map latent skill vectors z to behaviors that resemble motions in the dataset.
 Rather than using a GAN discriminator as the imitation objective, we use a **normalizing flow** to model the motion distribution directly, enabling exact log-likelihood computation.

-This avoids the instability of adversarial training and sidesteps mode collapse — a known failure mode of GAN-based skill learning on diverse datasets.
+This avoids the instability of adversarial training and sidesteps mode collapse, a known failure mode of GAN-based skill learning on diverse datasets.

 **Task-Training (High-Level Policy)**
 After pre-training, a high-level policy ω(z|s, g) is trained to select latent skill codes that direct the pre-trained low-level policy toward task-specific goals.
 No motion data is required at this stage.

 ### Dataset

-The motion dataset was built from scratch in **Blender 3.1** — a custom humanoid rig with anatomically constrained joints was animated to produce motion clips ranging from locomotion primitives (walk cycle, balance recovery) to complex manipulation behaviors (pick-and-throw, sword combat).
+The motion dataset was built from scratch in **Blender 3.1**.
+A custom humanoid rig with anatomically constrained joints was animated to produce motion clips ranging from locomotion primitives (walk cycle, balance recovery) to complex manipulation behaviors (pick-and-throw, sword combat).
 The pick-and-throw animations were hand-keyframed entirely by Yuvraj Singh, as no suitable reference data was publicly available.

 Motion clips were exported as MJCF files and converted to `.npy` format for ingestion into the training pipeline.